Williamdst/Bike-Share-USA/README.md

 <h3>Would You Have Bike Access?</h3>

 With an understanding of how many people each station serves the next question to ask is: would you even be served to begin with?
 What is the probability that a randomly selected New Yorker or San Franciscan lives within a certain distance of a station?
 This question is asking about the <b>accessibility</b> of the overall network of stations.
 How many people in the city have the OPTION of using bike sharing if they wanted it.
-When looking to expand into a new area a good goal to shoot for is to distribute stations in a way that allows ~80% of people to reach a station within 10m.
+When looking to expand into a new area a good goal to shoot for is to distribute stations in a way that allows ~80% of people to reach a station within 10 minutes.

 <p align="center">
     <img src="./Data/Images/Report/0019.Access.jpg" width="750" />